askomics/flaskomics/docs/docs.md

-all the documentation (including what you are reading) can be found [here](https://flaskomics.readthedocs.io).
+All the documentation (including what you are reading) can be found [here](https://flaskomics.readthedocs.io).
 Files are on the [AskOmics repository](https://github.com/askomics/flaskomics/tree/master/docs).

-# Serve doc locally
+# Serve the documentation locally

 First, [install askomics in dev mode](/dev-deployment/#install-askomics).